music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/04-headerPublicationDistribution.md

-{% include plainExample.html example="examples/header/header-sample033.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample033.xml" valid="true" %}
-{% include plainExample.html example="examples/header/header-sample034.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample034.xml" valid="true" %}
 Give any other useful information (e.g., dates of collection of data) in an annotation within the notes statement, which is described below.